-FlashAlert CS has two service tiers available.
-Due to the huge number of organizations that want to make weather closure announcements, not all organizations can be served with on-air messages.
+FlashAlert has two service tiers available.
+Due to the large number of organizations that want to make weather closure announcements, not all organizations can be served with on-air messages.
 But most can be accommodated through the media’s websites.
 Thus, two tiers – based on organization size and type – are available.

-1. The free basic tier is for churches, small schools, preschools and other groups of at least 40 people.
+1. The free basic tier is for churches, small schools, preschools and other groups of at least 50 people.

 You may be asked for verification of size, because the media can be overwhelmed with too much info.
 It is free of charge and puts your emergency information onto the websites of Springs TV stations KOAA and KRDO and The Gazette, but not on air.
 You may register under four categories: private schools/day cares, churches, businesses, and organizations.
 You will see your posted information on these sites:

-KOAA 5 KRDO 13 The Gazette
+KOAA 5 KRDO 13 KXRM Fox21 The Gazette

 Register here for the basic service, if you meet the minimum size requirement.